 - To prepare children for school

-Often, then, preschools have similar learning outcomes and ways of measuring they’re met.
+Often, then, preschools have similar learning outcomes and ways of measuring whether they’re met.
 And while they get there in different ways, they often cover similar ground: subjects, topics, skills, and the like.

 Keep in mind, though, that not all preschools follow this curriculum.
 Moreover, even when they do, they often have different approaches to delivering it (based on different philosophies, such as Montessori, Waldorf, and Reggio Emilia).

 Preschool curriculum: subjects

 There are some common subjects covered in preschool education.
 The Early Childhood Education (ECE) department at Concordia University (in Portland, Oregon) provides a nice overview of these in their preschool curriculum guide.
 This guide outlines some of the main subjects and topics covered at the preschool level.